French Statement of Intent

-At SMSJ, we teach the modern foreign language of French.
-It is our intent that learners of all abilities access interactive and engaging French lessons, this is why we use ‘Rising Stars Eurostars’ scheme of work to teach and deliver quality French lessons.
+At SMSJ, we teach French as our modern foreign language.
+It is our intent that learners of all abilities access interactive and engaging French lessons.
+Our French specialists from Junior Jam come into school to teach and deliver quality French lessons every week.
 Our aim is to ensure that listening, speaking, reading, writing and grammar are incorporated into each lesson.
-In addition, acquiring a new language provides an opening to learning about other cultures and deepen their understanding of the world.
+In addition, acquiring a new language provides an opening to learning about other cultures and deepening their understanding of the world.
 We strive to equip our children with the foundations of a new language which can be built on in their future educational journey or should they choose to study and work in other countries.

 Our aims and objectives for learning a foreign language in our school are to ensure that all pupils in Key Stage 2: